 If utilizing Distance Learning, hours cannot exceed 20% of program total hours.
-The platform used for Distance Learning must be specified in the curriculum submitted for approval.
+The platform used for Distance Learning will be provided through zoom technology.

 TESTING AND GRADING PROCEDURE

 The following tests and grading procedures are used to assess student learning and mastery of course content in the 600-hour course.